"But like a hero in a dream

 I've been humbled a lot in recovery.
 I've also come to learn that intellectually understanding something is what it was like to get by as a numbed out addict.
 But taking that to heart, internalizing it, and having enough courage to take it to God and apply it in your real life is so hard.
 This process of surrendering to God is still something I am struggling with and working on.
 I will share a lot of the details and specifics of my recovery process in the blog posts.
-Here I just wanted to describe how recovery has been for me.
+Here I just want to describe how recovery has been for me.
 I think one of the most difficult things for me in recovery is doing hard things that in the short term don't yield great results, but long term make all the difference.
 As a numbed out addict, it's hard to do those things.
 One example for me was just being honest.
 Initially telling my wife I slipped or lied about something, in the short term, usually is pretty bad.

 "What must the sheep do to qualify for this divine help?
 Does the sheep need to know how to use a complicated sextant to calculate its coordinates?
 Does it need to be able to use a GPS to define its position?
 Does it have to have the expertise to create an app that will call for help?
 Does the sheep need endorsements by a sponsor before the Good Shepherd will come to the rescue?
 No. Certainly not!
 The sheep is worthy of divine rescue simply because it is loved by the Good Shepherd."
 He Will Place You on His Shoulders and Carry You Home - Dieter F. Uchtdorf